 During the 1800s Cleveland was an important stop on the Underground Railroad.
 The city's port provided a route to freedom across the Canadian border for slaves fleeing the South.

 The Cleveland Union Terminal complex with its 52-story Terminal Tower was built in the 1920s.
 Tower City Center, a three-level mall, now fills the former railroad station.
 Key Tower on Public Square is Ohio's tallest building at 948 feet tall with 57 stories.

 The city is headquarters for more than 20 major corporations—including American Greetings Corp. and The Sherwin-Williams Co.—and many smaller companies.
 Case Western Reserve and Cleveland State universities as well as The Cleveland Clinic, which administers some of the world's most advanced medical treatments, are other intellectual highlights.

 Year-round recreation opportunities include more than 23,000 acres of metropolitan parks districts; surrounding rivers, streams and lakes; and nearby Cuyahoga Valley National Park.

 For culture, you can't beat University Circle.
 This neighborhood's large cluster of cultural goodies includes the Cleveland History Center, the Cleveland Museum of Natural History, and the Cleveland Museum of Art as well as the Cleveland Orchestra, which plays at the exquisite historic Severance Hall.

 Visit some of Cleveland's neighborhoods.
 The Historic Warehouse District offers dining and entertainment with a backdrop of 19th-century architecture.
-Little Italy is a charming area with restaurants, bakeries and art galleries.
+Little Italy is a charming area with places to eat, bakeries and art galleries.
 The Flats East Bank, a riverfront area once known for heavy industry, is now a mixed-use district with office, dining, entertainment and residential space along with a public park and an extensive riverfront boardwalk.

 Jacobs Field (now Progressive Field) and the adjacent Gund Arena (now Rocket Mortgage FieldHouse), homes of the Cleveland Indians and Cleveland Cavaliers, opened in 1994.
 The Cleveland Browns moved to Baltimore in the late 1990s but returned in 1999 to play at the new state-of-the-art Cleveland Browns Stadium (now FirstEnergy Stadium), reenergizing the city's dedicated fans.